2025 Beijing Guoan F.C. season: August

 Guoan played Qingdao West Coast away on 16 August on matchday 21.
 Setién opted for a four-at-the-back formation and started 19-year old Li Ruiyue for the first time in his Guoan career.
 In the 39th minute, Abreu headed in a Yang Liyu cross from the right to give Guoan the 1–0 lead.
 Guoan scored two more headers through Lin Liangming and Abreu in the 80th and 85th minute, both assisted by Zhang Xizhe.
 In the 11th minute of added time, West Coast's Davidson was fouled in the penalty box by He Yupeng, and Davidson converted the penalty to pull one back for Qingdao West Coast.
 The game ended with a 3–1 away victory for Guoan, allowing Guoan to leapfrog Chengdu into third place in the league, two points behind league leaders Shanghai Port.

 On 20 August, Guoan hosted Yunnan Yukun at home in a Chinese FA Cup semi-final tie.
 In the 26th minute, Abreu scored the opener for Guoan.
 Five minutes later, Yunnan Yukun's Andrei Burcă was sent off with a direct red card.
 Taking advantage of ten-men Yunnan Yukun, Guoan scored two more goals with Wang Gang, with his first of the season, and Guga, before half-time.
 In the second half, Lin Liangming added a fourth to Guoan's tally, before Jiang Wenhao returned to the pitch after a long recovery from his ACL injury in January 2025.
-With his first involvement in the game, Jiang scored a outside-the-box wonder-strike in the 70th minute.
+With his first involvement in the game, Jiang scored an outside-the-box wonder-strike in the 70th minute.
 Zhang Xizhe and Zhang Yuning topped off the scoreline to 7–0 as Guoan cruise to the 2025 Chinese FA Cup final after a seven-year absence.

 On 25 August, Wuhan Three Towns visited Beijing Guoan at the Workers' Stadium.
 In the 29th minute, Abreu was tripped in the penalty box, and the foul was given as a penalty.
 Abreu himself fired Guoan into the lead in the 32nd minute.
 Before half-time, Sai Erjini'ao received a cross from Cao Yongjing, and doubled Guoan's lead in the sixth minute of added time.
 In the 53rd minute, Guga put a cross in from a free-kick, and Lin Liangming headed home to make the score 3–0.
 In the 61st minute, Lin Liangming dashed on the left flank to pull back a low cross, which Zhang Yuning finished off.
 With this 4–0 home victory, Guoan jump to second place, only one point behind league leaders Shanghai Shenhua.